UPPMAX/programming_formalisms/docs/modularity/modular.md

     - Consider is your class diagram reflecting your code

 ???- "Refactor your design document"
+    Chose an Issue that you are responsible for!

     Try to consider what in your code are or will require classes to know about each other (Association).
     Try to consider which have a has-a relationship (composition if destroying an instance of the first class destroys the composing part)